-1.2 Structure of clinical placement
+1.2.
+Structure of clinical placement

 The clinical placement aims to introduce students to the clinical and practical sessions expected of them as professional associate nurses.
-It introduces students to maternal, health, medical and surgical conditions which require optimal theoretical package of nursing care in their theoretical courses.
+It introduces students to skills of fundamentals of nursing and maternal and child health which require optimal theoretical package of nursing care in their theoretical courses.
 The clinical practice goes beyond the health care setting and extends to the community setting to familiarize themselves with the environment where individuals and families live as well as identifying their problems and seeking interventions.
 The competence students will gain in this clinical practice will enable them to carefully and professionally implement relevant nursing care and community interventions based on the needs of individuals, families and communities.